panda-re/bar2021/README.md

 Then connect ghidra to your container on port 4768 with ghidra_bridge and browse to the webserver at port 8888.

 ## IR Eval

-The dependencies for this demo are not properly dockerized yet.
-You'll need to install the dependencies in `ir_val/requirements.txt` yourself.
-Then:
+The BAP dependency for this demo is not properly dockerized yet.
+You'll need to build BAP manually to include it in the tests, the current container will only compare VEX and PCODE.
+To use:

 ```
 cd ir_eval && python3 run.py
 ```